InnerTrek Level 2:

 Psychedelic Facilitator Training Program

-InnerTrek’s groundbreaking training program prepares students to practice to the highest standards within the new paradigm of psychedelic care.
+InnerTrek’s training program prepares students to practice to the highest standards within the new paradigm of psychedelic care.

 Featured In